dtcenter/METplus/docs/Release_Guide/release_steps/common/update_dtc_website.rst

 Update DTC Website
 ------------------

+* Navigate to https://dtcenter.org and sign in to the Drupal interface.

 * Navigate to the downloads page for the |projectRepo| repository at https://dtcenter.org/community-code/metplus/download

-* Sign in to the Drupal interface and edit the Downloads page.
+* Click on the Edit button to edit the Downloads page.

 * Create a new *Software Release* for the newly released version by clicking on *Add New Release*.